strikeouts27/debugging-html-css/README.md

 - Improve familiarity with W3C standards and accessibility best practices.
 - Practice using debugging tools and validators to ensure standards-compliant code.
 - Learn to document errors and resolutions in a structured manner.
+- closed the br tags before <p> with as a special dish text.

 ## Instructions